G-L-X-B/CmmSheparD/README.md

 ### `$ whoami`

-My name is Gleb Ustinov, and I am yet another CS student on the verge of dropout, and I am interested in applying my skills to creating useful tools and not provoking machine uprising in the process.
+My name is Gleb Ustinov, and I am just yet another CS student on the verge of dropout.
+As a beginning software engineer I am interested in applying my skills to creating useful tools and not provoking machine uprising in the process.
 Here you will find projects that I'm most proud of, aside from some sketches and drafts.

 ### `$ git clone git@github.com:CmmSheparD/most-interesting.git`